sophiawang0829/DS-Take-Home-Challenge/README.md

 ##### Goal:
 The goal of this challenge is to model subscription retention rate.
 ##### Challenge Description:
-- A model that predicts monthly retention rate for the different subscription price points
+- A model that predicts monthly retention rate for the different subscription price points.
 - Based on your model, for each price point, what percentage of users is still subscribed after at least 12 months?
 - How do user country and source affect subscription retention rate?
 How would you use these findings to improve the company revenue?